 The British Overseas territory of Anguilla is one of the leeward islands in the Caribbean.
 It is located North of Saint-Martin separated by the Anguilla Channel.
 You have to love being on a small island when moving here as it is only 26 kilometres long and 5 kilometres wide at its widest point.
 The population of Anguilla is under 15,000 with the capital The Valley having a population of around 1,100.
 Besides the main island, there are a number of smaller islands with no permanent population.
 Anguilla’s main economic sectors are tourism, boat building and offshore financial services.

-Anguilla was quick like other Caribbean islands to offset the decline in tourist arrivals by creating a visa to get long term visitors to stay on the island.
+Anguilla was quick like other Caribbean islands to offset the decline in tourist arrivals by creating a digital nomad visa to get long term visitors to stay on the island.
 It was called the Work From Anguilla visa.

 What Are the Requirements For the Anguilla Digital Nomad Visa?